catdad/jsForm/README.md

 The variables inside `map` are optional for creating a question, but required by Google Maps.
 These are passed directly to the [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial), and all options from the [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) are supported here.

 There are several optional values you can specify:

+`validate` options for validation of the question. *See section below.*

+`schema` specifies the key for the `.allResponses()` object.
+Use this if you need a JSON object with specific non-descriptive keys.
+If this value is not specified, `name` is used instead. *This is useful if submitting to a Google Form, where the keys are in the form `entry.0.single`.*

 ##Validation